(This article originally appeared on Recruiter.com)

 Know What You Are (and Aren’t) Looking For

 The implementation of a transparent and effective AI-powered hiring platform should begin with a well-defined idea of what you’re looking for in candidates.
-This will allow you to develop a concrete set of criteria and only gather information that is relevant to the position, which decreases the likelihood that the algorithm will be led astray by extraneous and spurious data (such as the gender of previous successful applicants).
+This will allow you to develop a concrete set of criteria and only gather the information that is relevant to the position, which decreases the likelihood that the algorithm will be led astray by extraneous and spurious data (such as the gender of previous successful applicants).
 Hiring algorithms should separate the signal from the noise, which is why you should reduce the noise as much as possible.

 In one study published in the Journal of Applied Psychology, human decision-making was consistently outperformed by a simple algorithm across many different applicant evaluations.
 In a summary of the study in Harvard Business Review, the researchers explain that people are “easily distracted by things that might be only marginally relevant, and they use information inconsistently.”